NLeSC/cwl-tutorial/intro.md

 ## Does CWLTool Work?

-First things first, we will check it cwltool is properly installed.
+First things first, we will check if cwltool is properly installed.

 Command: Running the cwltool and asking it to print its version.
 ```